-In an equitable future, all Bay Area residents, regardless of race, age or income, would have access to open space, clean air and water, safe housing, and a full suite of sustainable transportation choices.
-Climate change's effects grow more hazardous with each additional degree in global temperature, and they are felt most acutely by underserved communities of color and people with lower incomes - people who often already face uncertain housing situations and health risks before any shock to the region hits.
-With equitable long-term strategies in place, impacts from hazards and effects of climate change would be significantly mitigated for those most at risk.
-Equitable long-range environmental strategies must account for past injustices and seek to improve housing stability for those most at risk of displacement due to environmental causes, ensuring the most vulnerable communities are prepared to withstand a range of future environmental challenges.
+In an equitable future, all Bay Area residents, regardless of race, age or income, would have access to open space, clean air and water, safe housing, and a full suite of sustainable, accessible transportation choices.
+All residents, including seniors and those with disabilities, would be able to easily access parks and open spaces close to home and fully enjoy the region's rich natural resources.
+Climate change's effects grow more hazardous with each additional degree in global temperature, and they are felt most acutely by underserved communities of color and people with lower incomes - people who oft en already face uncertain housing situations and health risks before any shock to the region hits.

-&lt;sup>2 See the Growth Geographies section of the Introduction Chapter for more information on High-Resource Areas.
+See the Growth Geographies section of the Introduction Chapter for more information on High-Resource Areas.